-- Dedicated Wellbeing page on the school learning platform for pupils and parents to access. - Access to ongoing support from an Educational Psychologist. - We offer emotional support groups, including ARC. - We offer and provide interventions such as 'Starving the Anger/Anxiety Gremlin'. - We have a school worry box set up for all pupils to access in the school hall. - We have class worry boxes set up in all classes.
+- We are a Mental Health Support Team school - Dedicated Wellbeing page on the school website for pupils and parents to access.

+- Access to ongoing support from an Educational Psychologist. - We offer emotional support groups, including ARC. - We offer Drawing and Talking sessions 1:1 with a trained practioner - We offer and provide interventions such as 'Starving the Anger/Anxiety Gremlin'. - We have a school worry box set up for all pupils to access in the school hall. - We have class worry boxes set up in all classes.
 These are monitored by the class teachers. - We can provide specialists support sessions for Music and Art Therapy when needed. - Pupils with SEN are encouraged to be part of the school council and other roles of responsibility. - Pupils with SEN may be supported at break times to promote teamwork and building friendships. - Pupils and their families can meet with their class teacher or another trusted adult to discuss any concerns. - We have a zero-tolerance approach to bullying.
-Please refer to our anti-bullying policy on our school website.
+Please refer to our antibullying policy on our school website.